Robotics-Club-IOEPC/doc-templates/instructions/github-tutorial/github-tutorial.typ

 #set page(margin: 1cm)

-= A tutorial onion to use GitHub Desktop
+= A tutorial on how to use GitHub Desktop
 \
 Note: This is not the `optimal` way of using git ot github, but it simplifies the process a lot.
 In an ideal condition you will use your IDE instead of this App which may be VScode or any other Development Envioronment you use.
 \